SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 In order to support Ohio's agricultural producers, the State of Ohio established the [Current Agricultural Use Valuation](https://www.tax.ohio.gov/real_property/cauv.aspx) (CAUV) program.
 The program allows Land enrolled in CAUV to be taxed at agricultural-use value rates that are revised by the State of Ohio annually, rather than market value.
-Each county in Ohio is required to administer this program, as well as calculate acreage breakdown of each property's agricultural-use by soil type.
+Each county in Ohio is required to administer this program, as well as to calculate each property's acres of agricultural-use by soil type.

 In order to efficiently and accurately calculate the acreage breakdown, Seneca County invested in a Geographic Information System (GIS).
-The GIS allows the county to accurately map and maintain the agricultural-use and soil information, as well as perform the complex analysis of breaking down the acreages of agricultural-use by soil type.
+The GIS allows the county to accurately map and maintain the agricultural-use and soil information, as well as to quickly perform the complex analysis of calculating the acres of agricultural-use by soil type.

 When a property owner requests to be enrolled in the program, the County Auditor must first determine if the property qualifies for CAUV.
 One of the following requirements must be met in order to qualify:

-- Land Devoted Exclusively for Agricultural Use >= 10 Acres. (*Listed Below*)
+- Property Devoted Exclusively for Agricultural Use >= 10 Acres. (*Listed Below*)

   | Agricultural Use    | Description                              |
   |---------------------|------------------------------------------|